mrtehseen/signal-failure-detection/Readme.md

-# siggnal-failure-prediction
+# Signal Failure Prediction
- Processing mobile devices signal data and generrating a machine learning model using deep learning to prredict link failure instaces using Keras and Tensorflow Lite
+ Processing mobile devices signal data and generating a machine learning model using deep learning to predict link failure instances using Keras and Tensorflow Lite.